daniel-molina/visualequation/doc/FORMALISM.md

 *   Arguments
 *   Blocks

+If one element is of one main type, it cannot be of any other main type.

 **Symbols** are elements that make sense by themselves.
 For example, digits or Greek letters.

 **Operators** (**ops**) are elements which require other elements in certain order to make sense.
-Those elements are known as **parameters**.
-A parameter is a symbol or a block.

-A **OP-par** is a parameter of operator OP.

 > **Example**:
 >
-> Operator FRAC is the operator used to represent fractions.
-It is an operator
+> Operators can be used to represent fractions.
+Fraction can be seen as
-> because it needs an element acting as numerator of the fraction and another
+> operators because they need an element acting as numerator of the fraction
-> element acting as the denominator.
-The order is important to distinguish
+> and another element acting as the denominator.
+The order of requiring
-> which parameter is each one.
+> elements is important to distinguish which is the role of each one.

+**Blocks** are tuples with N+1 elements, N > 0, satisfying:

+*   The leading element is an operator which needs N parameters.
+It is called the **leading operator** (**lop**) of the block.
+*   The rest of elements are the elements needed by the leading operator.
+The ordinal of each of this elements in the block is the same than the ordinal which identifies its role in the associated leading operator. ("Needed elements" by an operator are formalised below.)

+> **Note**: A particular type of block, *juxt-blocks*, will be used to
+> represent several subequations contiguously (e.g., digits of a number,
+> supposing each digit is represented by a subequation).
+They are described in
+> another section.

+A **x-block** is a block which has x as leading operator.
+If x is a proper noun, it refers to the (unique) block which has x as lop.

+**lop-B** is the leading operator of a block B.

+A **parameter** (**par** or **param**) **of an operator** is one of the elements required by the operator.
+A parameter must be a symbol or a block.

+A **lop-B-par** is a parameter of operator lop-B.

+A **OP-par** is a generic par of a operator OP not associated to a particular block.

 **Arguments** are abstract elements that are not represented when a equation is written down.
 They can be seen as the placeholders of the parameters needed by an operator.
-An argument is always associated to an operator and operators that are equal have equal arguments and in the same order.
-As a consequence, it can be argued that they could be avoided and use instead properties of an operator.
-Due to its central role, it was decided to consider them elements.
+An argument is always associated to an ordinal and to operators with certain properties like the number of arguments it has and certain role (e.g.: the first argument of a operator representing a square root).
+It can be argued that arguments can be avoided in this formalism and just talk in terms of properties of an operator.
+Due to its central role, it has been decided to consider them as elements too.

 The number of arguments of an operator OP is the **arity** of OP.

 It is said that a parameter is **associated to** an argument of an operator.

+A **lop-B-arg** is an argument of operator lop-B.

-A **N-arg(s) operator** is an operator with N arguments.
+A **N-arg(s) operator** is an operator with N argument(s).
 A **unary op** is a 1-arg op.
-A **binary** op is an 2-args op.
+A **binary op** is an 2-args op.
 A **ternary** op is a 3-args op.

-The **ordinal of the argument of a N-arg(s) operator** is a positive integer (from 1 to N) that indicates univocally an argument of an operator.
+The **ordinal of the argument of a N-arg(s) operator**, N > 0, indicates univocally an argument of an operator.
 Arguments of operator OP will be referred as "the first argument of OP", "the second argument of OP", and so on.

 The **ordinal of a parameter** is the ordinal of its associated argument.

-A **OP-arg** is an argument of operator OP.

-**Blocks** are tuples with N+1 elements, N > 0, composed by:

-*   The leading element, which is an operator of arity N. It is called the **leading operator** (**lop**) of the block.
-*   The rest of elements are the parameters of the leading operator in order indicated by the ordinal of the argument associated to them.

-A **X-block** is the block which has X as leading operator.

-**lop-B** is the leading operator of a block B.

-A **lop-B-arg** is an argument of operator lop-B.

-A **lop-B-par** is a parameter of operator lop-B.
+An **OP-arg** is a generic arg of a operator OP not associated to a particular block.

-A **primitive element** or **primitive** is a symbol or an operator.
+A **primitive element** (**primitive**) is a symbol or an operator.

 A **subequation** (**subeq**) is a symbol or a block.

-An **equation** (**eq**) is a subequation which is not the parameter of an operator.
+An **equation** (**eq**) is a subequation which is not a parameter.

-> **Property**:
+> **Properties:**:
 >
-> A subequation is not always an equation but an equation is always a
+>1.
+A subequation is not always an equation but an equation is always a
 > subequation.

 > **Note**: *Whenever possible the term subequation will be preferred in the
-> following definitions.
-However, in the code some concepts defined will be
+> following definitions because it is more general.
+However, in the code some
-> usually referred to equations instead of subeqs.*
+> concepts defined here may be usually associated to equations instead of
+> subeqs.*

 ### Basic subequation definitions

+> **Properties**:
+>
+>1.
+A **any-level primitive of a subequation S** is:
+>
+>*  If S is a symbol, S.
+>*  If S is a block, the leading operator of S or a **any-level primitive of**
+>   a lop-S-par.
+>
-A **0-level subequation of another subequation S** is S.
+>1.
+A (or the) **0-level subequation of another subequation S** is S.
+>

-A **N-level subequation of another subequation S**, N being a positive integer, is:
+>1.
+A **N-level subequation of another subequation S**, N > 0, is:
+>

-*   If S is a symbol, it does not exist.
+>*   If S is a symbol, it does not exist.
-*   If S is a block B, a **(N-1)-level subequation of a B-par**.
+>*   If S is a block, a **(N-1)-level subequation of a** S-par.

-That is a recursive definition that finishes when N becomes 0 and the preceding definition applies.

-The **nesting level**, or simply the **level**, of a N-level subequation of another subequation is the (non-negative) value N.

-A **strict subequation** of S is a subequation of S that is not S.

-The **maximum nesting level M** (**max nlevel**) of a subequation S is the the integer M such that no (M+1)-level subequations of S exist.

-A **subequation of another subequation S** is a N-level subeq of any non-negative value of N (from 0 to the max nlevel of S).
+A **subequation of another subequation S** is a A **any-level subequation of S**.

+> **Note**: Previous definition relaxes the expression "element of a tuple"
+> specified above for elements of a tuple if elements are any-level
+> subequations of the tuple.
+>
+> The "any-level" is still mandatory for elements which are not subequations.

 > **Properties**:
 >